 When the time was right, Vishnu decided to intervene, and took the form of a rather fearsome boar, the one creature that Hirnyaksa forgot to put on his list.

-And that was the end of your Uncle’s Earthly journey.
+And that was the end of his Earthly journey.

 When dealing with Gods, there’s always a loophole…